 The AIL Group has significant reinsurance assets.
-For its AEL subsidiary, the older underwriting years and most lines of business are covered by a Quota Share provided by the AmTrust group company AII.
+For its AEL subsidiary, the older underwriting years and most lines of business are covered by a Quota Share provided by AIIL.
 Prior to 1 July 2016 this quota share was for 70% and then reduced to 60% from 1 July 2016, to 40% from 1 July 2017 and to 20% from 1 July 2018.
 This arrangement is fully collateralised.
-From 1 July 2019 the internal quota share was replaced by a 50% quota share with Swiss Re, covering most lines of business on all entities and this contract was renewed each year since then on broadly similar terms.
-External quota shares also cover other lines such as a 50% Quota Share on the AEL LatAm Surety line of business.
+Since mid-2019, the Company has had a 50% whole account quota share with Swiss Re, an "AA-" Standard and Poor's rated global third-party reinsurer with the exception of business related to the credit and suretyship Solvency II line of business, in particular mortgage and credit, which has its own third-party quota share arrangements, and certain lines of business in which the Company is exiting.
+The reinsurance arrangement in place with Swiss Re renewed during 2023.

 The Solvency II Technical Provisions also make allowance for potential recoveries from non-proportional reinsurance with the most significant covering the PI, and Structural Defects classes.